 This perennial plant can grow from seed and from rhizomes.
 The plant will flower from June through late fall starting at the bottom of the flower stalk moving upward over time.
 The flowers are pollinated by insects including bees and butterflies, and after a flower is pollinated it dies forming the fruit.
 Each fruit contains one seed.
 As the flower stalk becomes weighted with seeds the stalk bends towards the water and the seeds can be washed away to new locations.

 Pickerel weed is a food source for a variety of aquatic & terrestrial animals.
 Ducks and muskrats eat the fruits.
 Many animals also eat the leaves, roots and stems such as deer, geese, muskrats, snails, and carp.

 Pickerelweed is not only a good food source for aquatic and terrestrial animals.
 The large leaves and clusters of stems provide excellent cover for fish, birds, insects, swimming mammals, amphibians and reptiles.
 The dense root system and stems provide a wave barrier protecting shoreline sediment from erosion.

 To learn more about aquatic habitats and shoreline restoration go to:

 - Minnesota Conservation Volunteer Article: Aquascaping: the Latest Wave in Lakeshore Design

-- University of Minnesota Extension Service - Field Guide to Identification of Minnesota Aquatic plants or Sustainable Landscaping
+- University of Minnesota Extension Service - Sustainable Landscaping

 - Pickerelweed receives its name from the pickerel fish (Northern Pike), with which this plant is thought to coexist.